-Since we’re trying to stick to trash, I’d recommend using recycled items to make your piggy bank.
+Since we’re trying to stick to trash, I’d recommend using a recycled oatmeal or coffee container to make your piggy bank.

 Fun every time!

-These plastic clips would accomplish the same activity!
-And probably last longer 🙂 Wooden clothespins fall apart easily…
+These plastic clips would accomplish the same activity and fine motor skills!
+And they’d probably last longer.
+Wooden clothespins fall apart easily.

 So, we have a dip-spreader with a serrated side that I made a big deal out of – how it’s a grown up knife, only for big kids, etc..